Jigra: Plot

 Meanwhile, Satya enlists the help of two unlikely allies: Bhatia, a former gangster whose son faces a similar predicament, and Muthu, an ex-policeman who deeply regrets his role in a previous wrongful conviction.
 Initially, Muthu does not agree with the plan but eventually gives in after a forceful persuasion by Satya.
 Coincidentally, Ankur has become friends with Bhatia's son Tony and Muthu's wrongfully convicted prisoner Chandan.

 The rescue mission is meticulously planned with the help of Muthu, who knows the intricate layout of the prison due to his position as a warden in his pre-retirement days.
 The plan is to be carried out on a coast festival day when it is believed that the spirits come alive and no crime is committed.
 Unfortunately, on the same day, unbeknownst to them, the boys too, plan their escape.
 The boys poison their food to get admitted to the infirmary from where they plan to escape.
 Satya’s group, on the other hand, tries to get them assigned to kitchen duties.
 Landa becomes suspicious when he sees that two duties are assigned to the same three people.
 He intercepts the plans, and the boys are caught trying to escape.
 This pushes their date of execution ahead of schedule.

 Satya gets anxious and decides to tamper with the prison’s power grid, aiming to disable the security system so all prisoners can escape.
 Muthu does not agree to this and tries to stop Satya, who kills him.
 Shutting the power grid off, however, proves useless as the prison's generators remain functional.

 Satya adopts a bolder approach, resorting to explosives to create chaos within the prison.
-The desperate plan culminates in a thrilling escape scene where prisoners flood the corridors amid the power outage.
+The desperate plan culminates in a thrilling escape scene where prisoners flood the corridors amid the power outrages.
 While escaping, Bhatia gets killed by a bullet.
 Satya and the boys flee by boat disguised as Doctors Without Borders but are pursued by prison guards led by the menacing Landa, who nearly captures them.
 Just as it seems all is lost, Malaysian authorities intercept as arranged by Muthu earlier, killing Landa.
 This finally allows Satya and the boys to return to India.
 Back home, Satya and Ankur revisit the house where they last saw their parents, closing a traumatic chapter.

 The film ends on a haunting note as Satya, now victorious, confronts her memories and the lengths she was willing to go to protect her brother.